fasten-project/fasten/analyzer/quality-analyzer/README.md

 QualityAnalyzer is FASTEN plugin to store/update code quality metadata from Kafka topic.
 There is a single Kafka message per single callable produced by [Rapid Plugin](https://github.com/fasten-project/quality-analyzer/tree/master/rapidplugin) using [Lizard](https://github.com/terryyin/lizard).
-Once a metadata message is consumed, the metadata is stored to respective database depending on the forge (mvn, c, python).
+Once a metadata message is consumed, the metadata is stored to respective database depending on the forge (mvn, C, PyPI).

 It can be used both as a standalone tool and as a part of FASTEN server.